Share Grounds: Kitchen Incubator and Aggregation Center Development Project

 Contact the Share Grounds Project Manager if you would like serve on an advisory board or join the contact list.

 Yes!
-All three sites are accepting donations and non cash gifts, such as pre-approved commercial equipment, donated building materials and labor.
+All sites are accepting donations and non cash gifts, such as pre-approved commercial equipment, donated building materials and labor.

 Non cash or in-kind gifts may qualify as a tax-deductible charitable contribution.